ZUN_hohoemuojizousan.jpg

 When thoughts, emotions, and body responses feel disconnected, therapy helps bring them back into a felt sense of wholeness.

-Wisdom Psychotherapy is grounded in Buddhist Psychotherapy — a non-religious, compassion-focused framework that emphasises inner truth, emotional integration, and the connection between mind and body.
+Wisdom Psychotherapy is grounded in Buddhist Psychotherapy—a non-religious, compassion-focused framework that emphasises inner truth, emotional integration, and the deep connection between mind and body.

-Therapy is tailored to each person's unique needs, readiness, and therapeutic goals.
+Therapy is tailored entirely to each person's unique needs, readiness, and therapeutic goals.

 Professional Accreditation and Memberships: